 I am now teaching new gentle, healing yoga classes integrating polyvagal theory and somatic healing.
 In April, I taught a 4-part series on Sundays, which I am offering now via recordings.
-I will be teaching a 2-part series on May 15 and 22, Sundays at 4-5:30pm Eastern, which will build on the April series.
-Please contact me for details on how to register for May and get access to recordings.
+I then taught a 2-part series in May, building on April series, which is also available as a recording.
+Please contact me for details on how to get access to recordings.
 Both are offered on a sliding scale.
 No one turned away for lack of funds.**

 When I am teaching live stream classes again, you will receive a confirmation email with the Zoom info, and I will email you before the class begins.
 As someone recently diagnosed on the autism spectrum at age 57, it is my passion and commitment to ensure my classes are neurodiversity friendly and accessible to all regardless of disability or health challenges, visible or invisible.
 Please feel free to contact me directly if you have any questions about the class.

 Jennifer Stitt wrote after taking this healing, gentle yoga class: